faissal17/-payment-management-system/README.md

 You may need to configure some environment variables.

-1.Extract the .env file from the .env.example file
+1. Extract the .env file from the .env.example file

 ```bash
 cp .env.example .env
 ```

-i already mentioned in env.example that you will need to add a secret key you can write whatever you want but in case youb wanted more seccure you can run the following command in oyur terminal
+I already mentioned in env. an example that you will need to add a secret key you can write whatever you want but in case you want more security you can run the following command in your terminal

 ```bash
 node -e "console.log(require('crypto').randomBytes(256).toString('base64'));"

 ```

-run the following command and get generated secret key
+run the following command and get the generated secret key

-you will also need some requirement in your .env file
+you will also need some requirements in your .env file

 # React + Vite